P&O Cruises Australia: 2003–2025: Carnival Corporation & plc

+In June 2024, it was announced P&O Cruises Australia would be closed and absorbed into Carnival Cruise Line from March 2025 and onward in order to further boost Carnival's capacity.
+Pacific Adventure and Pacific Encounter were rebranded as Carnival ships, while Pacific Explorer departed the company's fleet in February 2025.
+P&O's Australian operations, which have been running for over for 90 years finally ceased in March 2025.

 Fleet timeline

-Since its inception, P&O Cruises Australia has not received any newbuild vessels but has used ships transferred from its sister brands.
+Since its inception, P&O Cruises Australia has not received any newbuild vessels but has used ships transferred from other companies.

-Additions to the Fleet
+Fleet modernisation

 In 2001, Princess Cruises' Sky Princess was redeployed to Australia to become Pacific Sky, the first modern ship in the fleet.
 In 2004, Pacific Sun joined the fleet, and was quickly followed by Pacific Star in 2005.
 In October 2007, the oldest ship of Princess Cruises' fleet, Regal Princess, was transferred to P&O, and after one month of refurbishment, entered service as Pacific Dawn.